 We believe that safeguarding children is everyone's responsibility.
 If you are concerned about a child then please speak to a member of staff.
-The Designated Senior Staff responsible for safeguarding and child protection are Mr Tee, Mr Staiger, Mrs Frisby, Mrs Nason and Ms Phillips.
+The Designated Senior Staff responsible for safeguarding and child protection are Mr Tee, Mrs Aldridge, Mrs Maltby, Mrs Gordon Lewis, Ms Phillips and Ms Hafeez.

-Full details of our safeguarding policy is available from the office and on the website.
+Full details of our safeguarding policy is available from the office and below on this page.

 All staff and volunteers in school have security checks including DBS.
 All Staff undertake regular safeguarding training to ensure they are up to date with procedures.